ska-sa/switch_exporter/README.md

 This is a Prometheus exporter that collects counters from a switch and makes them available for Prometheus to scrape.
-It has been written specifically for SX1710 switches, but may work on others.
+It has been written specifically for Mellanox switches running MLNX-OS, but may work on others.

 The metric endpoint is `http://HOST:PORT/metrics?target=TARGET`, where TARGET is the address of the switch.
 The initial scrape will be slower as it